Dredayduncan/Email-Database/README.md

 - Detail the relationships between the entities (Database Relationships.pdf)
 - Represent the relationships with an ER (Entity Relationship) diagram to further detail the relationships between entities in the DB (ERDiagram.pdf)
 - Design the EER (Extended Entity Relationship) diagram to detail the multiplicities consisted in the relationships (EmailDB EER Diagram.pdf)
-- Develop the database with MySQL
+- Develop the database with MySQL (EmailDB.sql)